One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Computational Strengths of Properties on Topological Spaces

 Next, we present two results concerning topological indistinguishability, which has been introduced in Section \ref{sec:finite-topology}.
 Let $(V,T_V)$ be any topological space.
-The \emph{Kolmogorov separation axiom} dictates the condition that any pair of distinct points of $V$ are topologically distinguishable.
+The \emph{Kolmogorov separation axiom} dictates the property that any pair of distinct points of $V$ are topologically distinguishable.
 Any space that satisfies the Kolmogorov separation axiom is called a \emph{Kolmogorov space}.
 The discrete topology always satisfies the Kolmogorov separation axiom.
-For other topological spaces $(V,T_V)$, let us consider the following example: $V=\{1,2,3\}$ and $T_V=\{\setempty,\{1,2\}, \{2\}, \{2,3\}, \{1,2,3\}\}$.
-This topological space $(V,T_V)$ is a Kolmogorov space but $T_V$ is not the discrete topology.
 By contrast, the trivial topology is a simple example of topologies that violate the Kolmogorov separation axiom.
+As another example of topological space $(V,T_V)$ with $V=\{1,2,3\}$ and $T_V=\{\setempty,\{1,2\}, \{2\}, \{2,3\}, \{1,2,3\}\}$, the topological space $(V,T_V)$ is clearly a Kolmogorov space although $T_V$ is not the discrete topology.

-\begin{proposition} The discrete topology is computationally stronger than any topology violating the Kolmogorov separation axiom. \end{proposition}
+\begin{yproposition} The discrete topology is computationally stronger than any topology violating the Kolmogorov separation axiom. \end{yproposition}